Thomas Keyes

-Thomas Keyes or Keys (in or before 1524 – before 5 September 1571) was captain of Sandgate Castle, and serjeant porter to Queen Elizabeth I. Without the Queen's consent, he married Lady Mary Grey, who had a claim to the throne.
+Thomas Keyes or Keys (in or before 1524 – before 5 September 1571) was captain of Sandgate Castle, and serjeant porter to Queen Elizabeth I. Without the queen's consent, he married Lady Mary Grey, who had a claim to the throne.

 Life

 Thomas Keyes, born by 1524, was the son and heir of Richard Keyes, esquire, who was twice married.
 According to Richardson, Thomas Keyes was the son of his father's first marriage, to Agnes Saunders, daughter of Henry Saunders of Ewell, Surrey.
 Richard Keyes married secondly Mildred Digges, a daughter of Sir John Scott (died 1533) of Scot's Hall at Smeeth, Kent, by Anne Pympe, the daughter and heiress of Reynold Pympe, esquire, of Nettlestead, Kent, and Elizabeth Pashley, the daughter of John Pashley, esquire.
 According to Bindoff and Sherwood, Thomas Keyes was the son of this marriage.
 Before her marriage to Richard Keyes, Mildred Scott had first been the wife of John Digges, esquire.

-In 1528 Richard Keyes was in the service of King Henry VIII's first Queen, Catherine of Aragon, and was later one of the King's serjeants at arms, an office he resigned in November 1541.
+In 1528 Richard Keyes was in the service of King Henry VIII's first wife, Catherine of Aragon, and was later one of the King's serjeants at arms, an office he resigned in November 1541.
 He was a commissioner and paymaster for the building of Sandgate Castle during the years 1539-40.
 On 10 May 1538 he was granted a 21-year lease of the dissolved monastery of St. Radegund's near Dover.
 In his will, dated 15 November 1545, Richard Keyes bequeathed lodging to his son, Thomas, and Thomas's wife and servants, at St. Radegund's during the lifetime of Thomas' mother, and after her death, the leases of St. Radegund's and of Richard Keyes' house at Lewisham, Kent.
 At his father's death, Thomas Keyes also succeeded to his father's post as captain of Sandgate Castle, for which he later received an annuity of £40.

 By 1545 Keyes had married a wife whose name is unknown, by whom he had at least one son and one daughter.

 In November 1554 Keyes was elected Member of Parliament for Hythe, Kent, through the support of Sir Thomas Cheney, Lord Warden of the Cinque Ports, who later left Keyes £40 in his will.
 Keyes' cousin, Nicholas Crispe, was elected at the same time, and both were fined for absence from the House in the parliamentary session in early 1555, and prosecuted in the court of King's Bench in Easter term of that year, where they also failed to appear.
-The case was brought to an end with the death of Queen Mary, but while it was still ongoing Keyes was appointed serjeant porter of the Palace of Westminster.
+The case was brought to an end with the death of Queen Mary I, but while it was still ongoing Keyes was appointed serjeant porter of the Palace of Westminster.